-Many older Boston homes have been unable to insulate fully because of barriers such as knob-and-tube wiring or asbestos.
-The Department of Energy Resources (DOER) recently announced a new first-come-first-serve round of funding to help insulate these homes for energy efficiency improvements.
-New grants are now available for up to $2,000 for knob-and-tube wiring...Read More
+Many older Boston homes have been unable to either insulate fully because of knob-and-tube wiring or to replace older heating systems because their old systems are wrapped in asbestos insulation.
+The Department of Energy Resources (DOER) recently announced a new first-come-first-serve round of funding to help insulate these homes or install modern heating systems.
+New...Read More

 Own a duplex or triple-decker in the City of Boston?
 You can take advantage of the new Renew Boston Whole Building Incentive!
 This incentive provides eligible condo-owners, landlords and tenants* of two- and three-family homes enhanced energy efficiency incentives for their whole building including: • A no-cost energy assessment for each unit • No-cost instant...Read More

 “My natural gas bill was out of control.
 I heard about Renew Boston and they came in to do an energy audit.
 Lo and behold, the auditor told me that all the heat was going through my roof, because I didn’t have any insulation in my attic.
 Now, my gas bill has been cut in half.
 I do see the change, and I am so glad that this program is available.
 I will be spreading the...Read More

 Renew Boston wants to help you make your home as comfortable and affordable as possible.
 The first step is to sign up for a no-cost, no-obligation Home Energy Assessment.